ovictory1996/Analysis-of-Sales-in-different-regions-from-2013-to-2015/README.md

 Data Analysis:
 •	The following pivot tables and chat were created:
-I.	Revenue by years, months and regions
+-	Revenue by years, months and regions
-II.
-Number of sales sold by region
+-	Number of sales sold by region
-III.
-Total revenue by salesperson
+- Total revenue by salesperson
-IV.
-Total revenue by year
+-	Total revenue by year
-V.	Total revenue by product type
+-	Total revenue by product type
-VI.
-Total revenue by month
+-	Total revenue by month
 ![PivotTable](SALES_PivotTable.PNG)